Dairy-Free Buttermilk Substitute

 When making my buttermilk substitute, I’ll typically use raw organic apple cider vinegar, the one with “the mother”.

 If you don’t want to use apple cider vinegar, don’t worry!
 This can be substituted for equal amounts of white vinegar or lemon juice.
 Lemon juice is particularly good to use when you’re making lemon flavoured desserts, and the white vinegar will be undetectable in your final product.

-I don’t recommend using any other type of vinegar for vegan buttermilk, such as red wine vinegar, rice vinegar or malt vinegar.
+I don’t recommend using any other type of vinegar for buttermilk substitute, such as red wine vinegar, rice vinegar or malt vinegar.
 These have a much stronger flavour and won’t work well in buttermilk for baking!